web-platform-dx/web-features/docs/baseline.md

 * Mozilla Firefox ESR, given by the release date for the latest x.0 release of Firefox ESR (or the previous x.0 release, when there are two active ESR releases).

 This duration is selected to approximate developer signals, estimates of browser release uptake over time, an estimate of high total market share support, and the project governance group’s best judgment.

-This duration is due for review by the governance group on 7 November 2024.

 ### Core browser set